Introduction: Why Time Series Forecasting Matters More Than Ever

 - UniTS: A unified framework from CMU for training and evaluating time series foundation models.

-8. Investment and Business Implications
+Investment and Business Implications

 The rapid advancement in time series forecasting models has significant implications for investors and businesses across multiple sectors.

-8.1 Companies Leading the Charge
+Companies Leading Development

-Several publicly traded companies are at the forefront of time series AI development and deployment:
+Several publicly traded companies are at the forefront of time series AI development and deployment.

 - Amazon (AMZN): Developer of Chronos, DeepAR, and GluonTS.
 Uses time series forecasting extensively in supply chain optimization and demand forecasting across its retail operations.